Find Affordable College Courses

 45 Yearly Graduations

 University of Florida is the 3rd most popular school in the nation for students seeking a bachelor's degree in agricultural teacher education.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 45 people received their bachelor's degree in agricultural teacher education from UF.
-Of these students, 80% were women and 18% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 45 people received their bachelor's degree in agricultural teacher education from UF.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 35 Yearly Graduations

 Abraham Baldwin Agricultural College comes in at #4 on our list of the most popular colleges offering bachelor's degrees in agricultural teacher education.
 Roughly 3,900 attend the school each year.
-During the 2020-2021 academic year, 35 people received their bachelor's degree in agricultural teacher education from ABAC Tifton.
-Of these students, 74% were women and 14% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 35 people received their bachelor's degree in agricultural teacher education from ABAC Tifton.
+Of these students, 85% were women and 5% were members of underrepresented racial-ethnic groups.

 30 Yearly Graduations

 Oklahoma State University - Main Campus comes in at #5 on our list of the most popular colleges offering bachelor's degrees in agricultural teacher education.
 Each year, around 24,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
-The agricultural teacher education program at Oklahoma State University - Main Campus awarded 30 bachelor's degrees during the 2020-2021 school year.
-About 70% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 30 people received their bachelor's degree in agricultural teacher education from OSU.
+Of these students, 65% were women and 39% were members of underrepresented racial-ethnic groups.

 #6